aws-samples/aws-sdk-unity-samples/Cognito Sync/readme.md

 2. Click "CognitoSyncManagerSample" game object in "Hierarchy Pane".
 3. Add "Identity Pool Id" in "Inspector Pane".
 A pool can be created in the [Cognito console]( https://console.aws.amazon.com/cognito/home).
 4. If your Cognito Identity Pool is in a region other than "us-east-1", change the "Region" value in "Inspector Pane".
+5. Set up a "link.xml" file as described on the [Unity SDK readme](https://github.com/aws/aws-sdk-net/blob/master/Unity.README.md#unity-sdk-fundamentals), which is necessary if you will be building with assembly stripping or IL2CPP.
+Be sure to add the line `<assembly fullname="AWSSDK.CognitoSync" preserve="all"/>`.

 #####Run the sample scene
 1. Click the "Run" button.